5 Physical ways to feel good

-Most of us attempt to shake off a negative mood begin by changing our thoughts.
-We imagine positive things and talk to ourselves: think positively, cheer up, calm down, you can beat this, look on the bright side, that sort of thing.
+Many of us, who believe in being positive, attempt to shake off a negative mood by changing our thoughts.
+So we imagine positive things and encurage oursel ves through self talk: Come on think positively, cheer up, calm down, you can beat this, look on the bright side, that sort of thing.

-But if it’s a fairly strong negative mood or if it has ‘taken root’ over hours or days then this positive thinking isn’t going to have much impact – the physiology of the mood is too powerful.
+But if it’s even a fairly strong negative mood or if it has ‘taken root’ over hours or days then this positive thinking isn’t going to have much of an impact.
+Why?
+Because the physiology of the mood is too powerful.

-So, once we recognise that it's "not working" most of us tend to give – and just put up with the negative mood.
+This is why, once we recognise that our Positive Thinking isn't working tend to give... and just put up with the negative mood.

-The good news is that positive thinking often does not work simply because we are not going about it the right way.
+...the good news is that when this positive approach doesn't work it's usually because we are not going about it the right way.

 Get the sequence right in mood-changing

-1. Physiology first: the first step is to change how your body is
+1. Physiology first: the first step is to change your body - posture, tension, ache-iness, etc.

-2. Thinking second: once you've physically loosened things up deal with your thinking!
+2. Thoughts second: once you've physically loosened things up then you can more easily deal with your thoughts!

 Loosen up - physically